John-R-Wallace-NOAA/Scratch/tempTMB2.md

     compile('simpleError.cpp', "-O0 -g", DLLFLAGS="")

     gdbsource.win('simpleError.R')
+    # # Errors:
+    # #      this=0x1d6abfa000) at simpleError.cpp:30

     gdbsource.win('simpleError.R', interactive = TRUE)

-    # -- See how not using 'quit' in gdb hangs up R (consistently, but not always) by using the following code --
+    # -- See how not using 'quit' in gdb hangs up R (consistently, but not always it seems) by using the following code --
     # R responds with: "Child process not responding, R will terminate it."
     file <- 'simpleError.R'
     gdbscript <- tempfile()